-VI.
 Further information about the ICC

-86. Where can I find further information about the ICC?
+87. Where can I find further information about the ICC?

-Further information about the Court can be found on its website at http://www.icc-cpi.int.
-The site contains legal texts, Court rulings, situation and case related decisions, specific information about the functions and mandates of the organs of the Court and about their activities, hearing schedules, press releases and information for media representatives, employment opportunities, internships and information about visiting programmes organised by the Court.
+For more about the ICC's work, visit: www.icc-cpi.int.
+The site contains legal texts, Court rulings and documents, the hearing schedule, information about situations and cases before the ICC as well as the organs of the Court, press releases and information for media representatives, employment opportunities, the ICC Internship and Visiting Professionals Programme, and other information about the Court, including links to live web streaming of ICC proceedings and the ICC's social media channels.